 When you search, you will certainly find other inventions that are similar to yours.
 In your application, you should show how your invention improves upon or is different from these earlier developments.

 When you file with the USPTO, you can either file a full-blown regular patent application (RPA) or a provisional patent application (PPA).

 Provisional patent application (PPA): A PPA is not an actual application for the patent itself.
 Filing a PPA simply allows you to claim patent pending status for the invention and involves only a small fraction of the work and cost of a regular patent application.

 All that is required to file a PPA is a fee ($65 for micro-entities, $130 for small entities and $260 for large companies), a detailed description of the invention, telling how to make and use it, and an informal drawing.
 Then, you must file an RPA within a year of filing the PPA.
 If you don't, you can no longer claim the PPA filing date.
 To learn more about why you might want to file a PPA, see the article Basics of Provisional Patent Applications.

 Nolo's Online Provisional Patent Application service gives you plain-English advice as we take you through the steps to create your own PPA.
-We complete the required government forms, file your application, and then send you the completed PPA, detailed instructions, four essential agreements, and the book What Every Inventor Needs to Know About Business & Taxes, by Stephen Fishman (Nolo).
+We complete the required government forms, file your application, and then send you the completed PPA, detailed instructions, and four essential agreements.
 To learn more about this service, see Nolo's Online Provisional Patent Application FAQ.

 Regular patent application (RPA): Filing an RPA -- a regular patent application -- starts the examination process at the USPTO that's necessary for getting the actual patent.
 To learn what's involved in preparing a regular application, see Understanding Patent Applications.